MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 -   **Only Administrators and primary users**: Users must be a member of the local Administrators group, or a primary user of the computer.

 -   **No Users**: No users signed in to a client computer can initiate the installation of software, software updates, and task sequences.
 Required deployments for the computer always install at the deadline.
-Users cannot initiate the installation of software from the Application Catalog or Software Center.
+Users can't initiate the installation of software from the Application Catalog or Software Center.

 ### Suspend BitLocker PIN entry on restart

 If computers require BitLocker PIN entry, then this option bypasses the requirement to enter a PIN when the computer restarts after a software installation.

 -   **Always**: Configuration Manager temporarily suspends BitLocker after it has installed software that requires a restart, and has initiated a restart of the computer.
 This setting applies only to a computer restart initiated by Configuration Manager.
-This setting does not suspend the requirement to enter the BitLocker PIN when the user restarts the computer.
+This setting doesn't suspend the requirement to enter the BitLocker PIN when the user restarts the computer.
 The BitLocker PIN entry requirement resumes after Windows startup.

--   **Never**: Configuration Manager does not suspend BitLocker after it has installed software that requires a restart.
-In this scenario, the software installation cannot finish until the user enters the PIN to complete the standard startup process and load Windows.
+-   **Never**: Configuration Manager doesn't suspend BitLocker after it has installed software that requires a restart.
+In this scenario, the software installation can't finish until the user enters the PIN to complete the standard startup process and load Windows.

 ### Additional software manages the deployment of applications and software updates